An outreach initiative for an inclusive society at the Museum für Islamische Kunst

 At the same time, radical voices speaking in the name of Islam have gained prominence.
 From the Muhammad cartoons controversy over the destruction of the Buddhas of Bamyan to the Islamic State, extremists consciously escalate crises to put moderate voices on the defensive.
 On the other hand, a vague sense of insecurity and dissatisfaction are channeled into processes of demarcation from Islam and Muslims, and populist and right-wing movements utilize Islamophobic sentiments for political mobilization.

-With its project and outreach initiative „Shared Past – Shared Future,“ the Museum für Islamische Kunst wants to counter such exclusionary identity constructions and, instead, contribute to the shaping of inclusive individual and collective identities.
-Therefore, the project targets different audiences, trying to educate non-Muslim Germans and Muslim and newcomer communities with links to the areas of the museum’s collection about the multifaceted and historically grown transcultural entanglements between Europe and the Islamicate World.
+With its project and outreach initiative "Shared Past – Shared Future II", the Museum für Islamische Kunst wants to counter such exclusionary identity constructions and, instead, contribute to the shaping of inclusive and appreciative identities.
+Therefore, the project targets different audiences, trying to educate people with and without family connections to the geographic areas of the museum’s collection about the multifaceted and historically grown transcultural entanglements between Europe and the Islamicate World.
 Through art and cultural history, the project aims at making migration and change resting on transregional interconnections intelligible and palpable as motors of cultural and scientific development.
 This is to provide a basis for raising and negotiating questions of the present and future in the plural society.

 To this end, the project fosters transcultural education on several levels in the separate sub-projects: